 The FSA ID is a username and password combination serves as a student's or parent's identifier to allow access to personal information in various U.S. Department of Education systems.
 Usernames and passwords can be used to apply for aid on the Free Application for Federal Student Aid (FAFSA), make corrections to your application information, and more - and must be used to log in to certain U.S. Department of Education websites.
-If you do not already have an FSA ID, you can create one when logging in to Filling Out the FAFSA.
+If you do not already have an FSA ID, you can create one when logging in to FAFSA ID.

 Financial Aid Forecaster - FAFSA4caster The FAFSA4caster provides students with an early estimate of their eligibility for federal student financial assistance.
 Students considering furthering their education beyond high school can use this FREE tool to:

 - Calculate their eligibility for federal financial aid, including grants

 - Reduce the time it will take to complete the Free Application for Federal Student Aid (FAFSA), the qualifying form for all federal student financial aid

 To access FAFSA4caster, visit the FAFSA4caster website.